-- The wearing of personally designed mouthguards is recommended as a valuable means of protection.
-Care should be taken to ensure they fit properly. - Studded boots for football, hockey, and rugby in the winter terms; these can be plastic or metal studs. - Students will need trainers or Astro-turf shoes for hockey. - All long hair must be tied back. - All jewellery must be removed for PE lessons. - Inhaler- if used- must be brought to every lesson and fixtures. - Diabetic testing kits should be used prior to and brought to every lesson and fixture.
+- Studded football boots are required for football, cross country, and rugby lessons; these can be plastic or metal studs. - Shin pads are required for football and hockey lessons.
+These can also be purchased from our uniform supplier, Pages, www.pages-schoolwear.co.uk. - The wearing of personally designed mouthguards for hockey and rugby is recommended as a valuable means of protection.
+Care should be taken to ensure they fit properly. - All long hair must be tied back. - All jewellery must be removed for PE lessons, including earrings.
+Earrings that cannot be removed due to ears being freshly pierced must be taped up.
+We do not provide tape for this purpose and the responsibility for this is with students. - Water bottles are recommended to maintain hydration during physical activity. - Inhalers- if used- must be brought to every lesson and fixtures. - Diabetic testing kits should be used prior to and brought to every lesson and fixture.
 Students should make PE staff aware if they need to sit out to monitor their levels.
-They should do this in sight of the PE staff.
+They should do this in sight of the PE staff. - Women in Sport advise that all female students should wear a sports bra for all sporting activities